-I walked until I could no longer see the illumination from the headlights, perhaps an extra fifty yards beyond the trees he indicated, but this specific spot appeared more secluded from most sides and gave me a couple nearby trees to steady myself when I actually would have to use it.
+I walked until I could no longer see the illumination from the headlights, perhaps an extra fifty yards beyond the trees he indicated, but this specific spot appeared more secluded from most sides and gave me a couple nearby trees to steady myself when I actually would have to use the services of this spot.
 The Lumberjack may have been a decent chap so far, but I did not want to take at face value that the distance he indicated for my latrine was the spot where I might feel the most assured of its privacy and therefore chose a more comfortable location to drop my drawers.

-Twenty minutes of digging and I finally created a hole deep enough that I wasn’t worried would cave in at an inopportune moment.
+Twenty minutes of digging and I finally created a hole deep enough that I wasn’t worried it would cave in at an inopportune moment.
 It took me nearly as long to use my new facility.
 I repositioned the lantern so it did not shine on me while I christened the hole, then covered up the deposit with the pile of dirt I neatly saved from my digging, rearranged myself and my clothes, and gathered up the gear to return to the camp.
-As I dropped the roll of toilet paper into my backpack, I again thanked my brilliant, although mostly fortunate, self for also having a small tube of hand sanitizer attached to one of the zippers.
+As I dropped the roll of toilet paper into my backpack, I again thanked my brilliant, although mostly fortuitous self for also having a small tube of hand sanitizer attached to one of the zippers.
 I applied some of that, picked up the lantern and the shovel and returned to the truck.
 Darkness completely cloaked the area by this time, so I was thankful that the lantern’s glow spread more broadly than a flashlight.
 Factoring in my slower pace in the darkness, nearly an hour elapsed since I left our campsite.

 Both tents stood fully assembled and the fire was crackling when I reappeared.
 He kicked leaves and twigs even farther from the flames while placing thick, broken branches around the cleared soil.
-Were he more inclined to conversation, I expected he might comment on the ridiculous amount of time that passed, and I wondered how one would politely inquire as to my success at constructing a rude restroom in the middle of the forest.
+Were he more inclined to conversation, I expected he might comment on the ridiculous amount of time that passed, and I wondered how one would politely inquire as to my success at constructing a crude restroom in the middle of the forest.
 He said nothing at all, the most gentlemanly action he could have taken.

 “Thank you for setting up my tent.”
-A glow emitted from both of them, and I could see small flashlight dangling from the pocket near the top of mine, and a standing version near the back edge of his.
+A glow emitted from both of them, and I could see a small flashlight dangling from the pocket near the top of mine, and a standing version near the back edge of his.
 “I would have done it when I returned, so thank you.”

 He said nothing.
 Was he perturbed that he felt obligated to assemble my tent, or maybe he just returned to his default conversational style?
 I couldn’t tell.